-News about fracking could provide general information about the labor market impacts of fracking or specific information about where these labor market impacts are occurring.
+News about fracking could provide general information about the labor market impacts of fracking or specific information about which labor markets are impacted.
 To evaluate the relative importance of these channels, I estimate how migration flows to fracking counties in a particular destination state respond to news about fracking in a different state.
 For example, observing that migration to North Dakota is less responsive to news about fracking in Pennsylvania than to news about fracking in North Dakota would suggest the location signal is important.

-In practice, I randomly assign all observations indexed by S the fracking news exposure of S', one of the other 15 fracking states.
+In practice, I randomly assign all observations indexed by S the fracking news exposure of one of the other 15 fracking states S'.
 For example, all observations for the destination Arkansas might be randomly assigned the news exposure of North Dakota, while the observations of North Dakota might be randomly assigned the news exposure of Pennsylvania.
-I then estimate the regression similar to equation (4), but replace $News\ Exposure{oSt}$ with the randomly assigned $News\ Exposure{oSt}$, and calculate the marginal impact of a one unit increase in $News\ Exposure{oSt}$ (i.e., one news article in a county with a five percent circulation rate).
+I then estimate equation (4), but replace $News \ Exposure{oSt}$ with the randomly assigned $News \ Exposure{oS't}$, and calculate the marginal impact of a one unit increase in $News \ Exposure{oS't}$ (i.e., one news article in a county with a five percent circulation rate).
 I repeat this 200 times and plot the histogram of potential impacts in Panel A of Figure 5, with the estimated effect using actual news exposure from Table 2 indicated.
 This is not a placebo test, as general information can plausibly affect the outcome.